Fellowships are awarded to Martyna Majok, Mario Moore, Okwui Okpokwasili, Jacob Shores-Argüello, and Lauren Yee

 Mario Moore is a Detroit native, currently residing in New York City.
 He received a B.F.A. in Illustration from the College for Creative Studies (2009) and an M.F.A. in Painting from the Yale School of Art (2013).
 He has participated as an artist-in-residence at Knox College, The Fountainhead, and the Albers Foundation.
 His work has been featured in The New York Times and in multiple exhibitions, including the Charles H. Wright Museum, George N’Namdi Center for Contemporary Art, and the Detroit Institute of Arts.
-He has had solo exhibitions at Winston-Salem State University’s Diggs Gallery and The Urban Institute of Contemporary Art.
+He has had solo exhibitions at Winston-Salem State University’s Diggs Gallery and The Urban Institute for Contemporary Art.
 His work was also included in the Studio Visit Volume 31 (2015) and the Studio Museum in Harlem’s catalog, Speaking of People: Ebony, Jet and Contemporary Art (2014).
 During his time as a Hodder Fellow he plans on creating portraits and large paintings of African American men and blue-collar workers in and around the Princeton campus.

 Okwui Okpokwasili is a Brooklyn-based writer, performer and choreographer.
 With collaborator Peter Born, Okpokwasili creates multidisciplinary projects.
 Her New York productions include Pent-Up: A Revenge Dance, recipient of a 2010 New York Dance and Performance “Bessie” Award for Outstanding Production; Bronx Gothic, awarded a 2014 “Bessie”; and Poor People’s TV Room.
 Okpokwasili frequently collaborates with award-winning director Ralph Lemon.
 Residencies and awards include Maggie Allesee National Center for Choreography (MANCC) in 2012 and 2016, New York Foundation for the Arts (NYFA) Fellowship in Choreography (2013), Lower Manhattan Cultural Council’s Extended Life Program (2014-15), The Foundation for Contemporary Arts’ Artist Grants in Dance (2014), a Creative Capital grant (2016), New England Foundation for the Arts, and National Dance Project.
 She was a Randjelovic/Stryker Commissioned Artist at New York Live Arts from 2015-2017.
 During her fellowship year, she will be working on design of a rigorous and formal container for a collective song of grievance and grief that serves as a ritual of remembering and reconstitution.
 The piece is inspired by the traditional practice of women’s resistance movements in southeastern Nigeria called “sitting on a Man’s Head”.